The Scheme: Episodes

 Initially, four episodes were made, but only the first two episodes were aired during the intended broadcast schedule.
 Episodes 3 and 4 were originally postponed due to a court case involving a participant in the series.
 Since broadcast of these episodes could have potentially influenced a jury, BBC Scotland had no choice but to postpone transmission of the episodes The series made a return in full from episode one on 16 May 2011.
 All episodes were repeated to the rest of the United Kingdom on BBC One from 14 June – 12 July 2011.
 A fifth episode was also broadcast during this run; it was filmed a year after the other episodes and caught up with some of the people featured in the first four episodes.

 Episode One

-The first episode introduced viewers to the Cunningham family: father Gordon and mother Annie, 15-year-old daughter Kimberley, and sons Chris and Brian.
+The first episode introduced viewers to the Cunningham family: father Gordon and mother Annie, 15-year-old daughter Kimberley, and sons Chris,Brian and David.
 Also featured were "recovering" drug addict Marvin, his girlfriend Dayna (on early release from prison with an electronic tag) and his dog Bullet.
 Also featuring in the first episode were single mother Kay, and her daughters Candice (15) and Kendal (5).
 Kay also provides accommodation to the homeless 17-year-old Jenna and Gary, who is battling a drink addiction.

 Among events in Episode 1: Gordon and Annie's son Brian ends up in prison after a breach of the peace charge; their youngest son Chris ends up in trouble with drug dealers; Gary is evicted from Kay's house; Marvin suffers an overdose and later is arrested for the weekend after a bust-up with a pregnant Dayna.